GeotrekCE/Geotrek-admin/docs/others/troubleshooting.rst

 On peut voir que l'URL est **http** et non **https**, c'est un problème d'en-tête non transmis.
 Il faut régler ça au niveau du proxy.

-Signature check for debian packages
+Signature check for Debian packages
 -----------------------------------

-When you try to upgrade your Geotrek-admin, you can have problems with signature check :
+When you try to upgrade your Geotrek-admin, you can have problems with signature check:

 ::